 - You are the Average of the 5 People You Spend the Most Time With

 - Is Your Routine Empowering You?

-The above are just 3 top-line tips.
-For the deep-dive into procrastination, work through the modules in Anti-Procrastination Program; it’s my one-stop program to eradicating procrastination at every level.
+The above are just 3 broad tips to get you started.
+For the deep-dive into procrastination, work through the modules in Anti-Procrastination Program, which is my one-stop program to eradicating procrastination.

 Victor, I believe you have every power in you to create the business of your dreams.
 It’s up to you to figure out if this is what you want to do, and if so, how you should best take action.
 We have a few good decades ahead of us in our life, so let’s make that count.
 In the meantime, I’ll be here writing articles every week, supporting you in your goals.

 - Anti-Procrastination Program, my one-stop program to overcome procrastination permanently

 Tags: Environment, Fear, Getting Things Done, Goal Achievement, Inspirational, Inspirational Room, Laziness, Procrastination, Productive People, Self-Discipline